Andrus gets 4 hits, Rangers beat Jays 7-3 to avoid sweep

 Texas came in with two hits in its previous 40 at-bats with runners in scoring position, then went 4 for 12 in such situations Wednesday.

 Making his second start for the Rangers after being acquired from Atlanta last month, Allard (1-0) allowed three runs and four hits.
-The 21-year-old left-hander walked three and struck out five.
+The 22-year-old left-hander walked three and struck out five.

 Delino DeShields opened the scoring with an RBI single in the second and the Rangers added on with a three-run fourth.
 Santana chased Blue Jays right-hander Sean Reid-Foley with a two-run double and Andrus greeted left-hander Buddy Boshers with an RBI single.